hualiu01/demo_movie_directory_app/dev_built_notes/Step_6_add_more_features_to_the_app.md

-# Step V: Add more features to the APP
+# Step VI: Add more features to the APP

 # Get IMDB Data via Dev API FREE?